-- People think about suicide for different reasons.
+- People have suicidal thoughts for different reasons.

-- If you are worried that someone may be thinking about suicide, talk to them.
-Ask them about how they are feeling.
+- If you’re worried that someone may be having suicidal thoughts, you can talk to them.
+You can ask them how they’re feeling.

-- Talking to someone about their suicidal thoughts does not make them more likely to end their life.
+- Talking to someone about their suicidal thoughts doesn’t usually make them more likely to end their life.

 - You can help someone who is feeling suicidal by listening, without judging them.

-- If someone is in crisis you may need to get help from mental health services or the emergency services.
+- If someone is in crisis, you can help them to get support from mental health or emergency services.

 A risk factor might include:

-- having a physical health condition, especially if this causes pain or serious disability, or
+- Having a physical health condition, especially if this causes chronic pain or serious disability

-There are lots of reasons why someone may end their life.
-Some reasons are:
+There are lots of reasons why someone might think about ending their life.
+Some reasons are to: